philipp-spiess/philipp-spiess/Engineering/Front-End/Modern Front-End Problems.md

 ---
 This is a list of non-trivial problems I have come across in the front-end community over the past few years.
 It mostly exists as a personal reminder.
 [Let me know](https://twitter.com/PhilippSpiess) if you have something that should be added here!

+- **Accessibility:** Making web apps accessible beacuse it’s so easy with the Web fundamentals to break things.
 - **Bundle coverage:** A lot of the code that is shipped in today’s bundles (CSS, JS, etc.) is not needed for the first render.
 - **Data waterfalls:** Waterfalls is a term used to describe serial loading dependencies.
 E.g. to render a list of users we first download the list component, wait for it to load, then the list component makes a request to an API, waits for it to load, etc.